urbanwiki/urbanwiki.github.io/.github/ISSUE_TEMPLATE/article_request.md

 Please be clear and concise on why this should be added.
 Whats the point?

 **Additional context**
-Add any other context or screenshots about the feature request here.
+Add any other context or screenshots about the request here.